How the coronavirus outbreak is roiling the film and entertainment industries

 Consequences of the outbreak on these industries could range from lowered attendance at film festivals and disruptions in film distribution to delayed or canceled movie releases and concert dates to curtailed on-location film shoots.
 Financial ramifications will likely be felt by studios, filmmakers, theater owners, and more for months or even years.

 Here are the biggest and most significant developments in the entertainment industry in response to the outbreak.
-Most recently, late night comedy shows have started filming without live audiences; the NBA has suspended its season; several movies (including the upcoming James Bond movie No Time to Die and Fast and Furious 9) have been delayed; major cultural events have been postponed or canceled, including SXSW, E3, and Coachella; and Survivor has delayed production from March until May.
+Most recently, Broadway and the Metropolitan Museum of Art in New York closed; the NBA has suspended its season; several movies (including the upcoming James Bond movie No Time to Die and Fast and Furious 9) have been delayed; and major cultural events have been postponed or canceled, including SXSW, E3, and Coachella.

 Major entertainment festival cancellations and postponements